Roadmap to this page

 Holocaust historian Barry Trachtenberg testified that there is a consensus among genocide historians that what is happening in Gaza is a genocide.
 Similarly, Israeli scholar Shmuel Lederman said that identifying Gaza as a genocide is the “consensus” view among genocide researchers.

 Amos Goldberg, a Holocaust historian at the Hebrew University of Jerusalem, wrote an opinion piece titled “Yes, this is genocide.”
-He said the “deliberate crushing of Palestinian existence in Gaza” is “undoubtedly genocide.”
-He then published a video in which he said: “My name is Amos Goldberg.
+He said that the “deliberate crushing of Palestinian existence in Gaza” is “undoubtedly genocide.”
+He also published a video in which he said: “My name is Amos Goldberg.
 I am an Israeli professor of Holocaust Studies.
 For nearly 30 years I have researched and taught the Holocaust, genocide and state violence.
 And I want to tell whoever is willing to listen that what’s happening now in Gaza is a genocide.”

 Raz Segal, an Israeli historian and associate professor of Holocaust and genocide studies, explicitly called Israel's actions in Gaza “a textbook case of genocide,” and warned in The Guardian of weaponizing the memory of the Holocaust to justify genocide in Gaza.